 Check Out These Additional Resources

-Lower back pain will affect most people at some point in their life.
-Your recliner should be a source of relief from back pain.
+We believe your recliner should be a source of relief from back pain.
 Not a cause of it.

-- 10 Best Selling La-Z-Boy Recliners From This Year
+- 12 Best Selling La-Z-Boy Recliners

 We would be happy to bring your dreams to life at any of our locations in NC, SC, or GA.